milovanpinxteren/HFRoutingDjango/ReadMe.md

 - Driver familarity/mandatory driver-location assignment

 Flow:
+- Get all stops to fill
+  - Given a date, get all cateringorders and spots in picklist
+  - If no picklist is found (e.g. prediction for future/base route) -> get all stops which need to be filled on that (week)day
+- Return the stops, assign mandatory stops to driver
 - A base route is constructed based on insertion
   - Start with mandatory locations (from OperatorLocationLink)
   - Insert non-mandatory locations until capacity constraint met